-Imagine strolling along a coastal town with little to no cars on the road — basically, this is how getting around Baler is like.
+Imagine strolling along with a coastal town with little to no cars on the road — basically, this is what getting around Baler is like.
 While most of the municipality is accessible by foot, tricycles are also readily available around the area.
 Tricycle rides start at ₱14 per person, depending on the distance travelled.

 However, some far-flung tourist spots aren’t ideal to travel to via tricycle as they may cost a little too much and you’ll have a hard time hailing a ride back to the town centre.
 Fortunately, bike and motorcycle rentals are available around Baler.

 Where to stay in Baler

-What to eat in Baler
+Where to eat in Baler

 As Baler has become a famous tourist destination, more and more restaurants have been sprouting in the municipality.
 From air-conditioned bistros to laidback food parks, Baler doesn’t sell short in offering a diverse food selection.
 But of course, the local pako (fern) salad still remains the ultimate crowd-favourite.
 In fact, it’s made its way into different recipes.
 Around various restaurants in Baler, you’ll find ginataang pako, ensaladang pako, and even pako pizza on the menu!

 Kusina Luntian usually tops the list of every food lineup in Baler.
 They offer delectable grilled food served on Banana leaves.
 You won’t need spoons and forks here as you’ll eat with your bare hands, like a true Filipino!
 If you get here, consider ordering their famous pako (fiddlehead fern) salad.